adarshdeep-ld/vite-plugin-federation/packages/examples/vue3-advanced-demo/README.md

 2. At the repository root, install dependencies (`pnpm install`) and build (`pnpm build`).
 3. Go to this example folder: `cd packages\examples\vue3-advanced-demo`
 4. Run `pnpm install`, `pnpm build` and `pnpm serve` .
 This will build and serve all services
-5. Open a new terminal window and run `npm run test:unit`
+5. Open a new terminal window and run`cd team-red`
+6. Run `npm run test:unit`

 Go To: [localhost:5000](http://localhost:5000/)